 - Antitrust class action litigation involving the alleged manipulation of the market for GSE Bonds by sixteen of the world’s largest financial institutions.

-- Antitrust class action litigation alleging the manipulation of ICE LIBOR by the banks that make up the submission panel.
+- Multiple antitrust class action litigation alleging the manipulation of ICE LIBOR by the banks that make up the submission panel.

 - AIG: Represented an AIG affiliate in its lengthy high-profile civil RICO, fraud, and breach of contract trial in the Southern District of New York against an originator of life settlements, which resulted in a successful settlement and was recognized by Benchmark Litigation as its “Impact Case of the Year” in 2016.